 Content marketing at its best will draw you in without you even realizing what hit you.
 Nowhere is the power of good content more apparent than in the unsexiest of industries – finance.
 It’s not overly challenging to make fashion brands or vacation destinations appealing.
 But tax accounting?
 Now that takes skill.

 When marketers can make car insurance and debt consolidation sparkle, they’ve proven themselves to be masters of their trade.
-Here are 6 finance industry content marketing examples that truly shine out.
+Here are a few B2B content marketing examples from the finance industry that truly shine out.

 Progressive Insurance with the Perfect Brand Persona